 - Star gaze, or look for shapes in clouds.
 Set up a blanket, binoculars or a telescope and enjoy the sky!

 - Have a bonfire.
 Make sure you practice good fire safety habits and supervise all campfire activities.
 But this is a great way to bond with your family, create memories and enjoy the outdoors.

 - Clean up Litter.
 Kids can be surprisingly passionate about caring for mother nature (and proud of their efforts!)
 You can also make it a game: a mission to save the planet!

 - Find a local race to participate in.
 Push a jogging stroller if needed for younger kids and run together as a family.

 - Ride scooters, bikes or tricycles.
 Set up a mini race and compete on wheels.

 - Have your kids pull weeds.
 We pay our kids one penny per weed and it definitely gets them outside in the yard

 - Find a local ‘pick your own’ and let your kids pick produce straight from the plant.

 - Play Bug or Leaf Bingo.
 Find 10 different bugs or leaves and identify them.

-- Take your kids outside with a camera and see how many different types of wildlife you can find.
+- Photograph nature.
+Let our kids borrow your phone camera and see how many different types of wildlife they can find and photograph.